jvgassel/Usefull-hacking-tips/README.md

 # Usefull-hacking-tips
-usefull tips and places for hacking
+usefull tips and tools for hacking

 Some books you want to read:<br>
 <ul>